AskSlashdot: How Do You See Your Life After Firefox 52 ESR? - Slashdot

 You might like this [wikipedia.org], then.

-The same as before with one exception (Score:2, Insightful)
+The same as before with one exception (Score:3, Insightful)

 I now know what a slashvertisement for Firefox 56 looks like